vuestorefront/storefront-next13-boilerplate/GUIDE.md

 /.github/workflows/run-lhci-test.yml

 You can configure your LHCI tests to block the merging of a Pull Request if the performance results fall below a certain threshold.

-#### More about performance
-Additional performance good practices and information can be found [HERE](https://docs.alokai.com/v2/performance/intro.html).